 Unlike a 4 cycle engine, a 2 cycle engine does not require as many strokes of the piston to work.
 But that is not the only difference.

-Different types of cycle engines require different types of fuel or power sources to operate and produce the most energy they can.
+Different types of cycle engines (which are not interchangeable) require different types of fuel or power sources to operate and produce the most energy they can.

 A 2 cycle engine needs to have a mix of fuel and oil so that the engine parts can be well oiled continuously during combustion.